 The approval of the audit committee is required to effect specified actions and transactions with office holders and controlling shareholders and their relatives, or in which they have a personal interest.
-See "Management-Fiduciary Duties and Approval of Specified Related Party Transactions and Compensation under Israeli Law."
+See the section titled "Duties of Directors and Officers and Approval of Specified Related Party Transactions under the Israeli Companies Law" below.
 The audit committee may not approve an action or a transaction with a controlling shareholder or with an office holder unless at the time of approval the audit committee meets the composition requirements under the Israeli Companies Law.